TypeScript Prompt SDK Quick Start

 Create a Prompt App

 Before creating prompts, you need to create a prompt app.
-Apps are the top-level organizational unit in Autoblocks and help you manage access and track usage of your prompts.
+Apps are the top-level organizational unit in Autoblocks and help you manage access and track usage of your prompts.- Go to the apps page

 - Click “Create App”